imsujan276/go-clean-repo/README.md

 # Go Clean Repo

-This project is designed to help beginners learn backend development using Golang.
-It covers a wide range of beginner concepts and techniques in the backend development space.
-Topics covered in this project include:

 - Setting up a database connection using `GORM`
 - Building REST APIs using the `GIN framework`
-- Implementing CRUD operations using `GORM` for data manipulation
+- Implementing CRUD operations using `GORM`
 - Understanding and implementing table associations with foreign keys
 - Efficiently populating fields using the `Preload()` function
 - Serialization of data into JSON format